mv-2112/canonical-openstack-docs/how-to/operations/live-migration.rst

 outages.
 This is only an issue when a destination host is explicitly selected by the operator.

-The following commands are useful for discovering a instance’s flavour, listing flavour parameters, and viewing the available capacity of a destination host:
+The following commands are useful for discovering a instance’s flavor, listing flavor parameters, and viewing the available capacity of a destination host:

 .. code:: text